xcyberspy/Xbackdoor/README.md

 ## 🚀 How to Use

 1. **Set Up the Connection**
-   Replace `'your ngrok link ip'` in the script with your `ngrok` URL or `localhost` IP if running locally.
+   Replace `'your ngrok link ip or ip or localhost` in the script with your `ngrok` URL or `localhost` IP if running locally.

 2. **Run the Server**
    Start `server.py` in your terminal to establish the main server connection.